pupilfirst/wd301-scripts/handling-advanced-ui-events/drag-and-drop/response-types-and-reducer/README.md

 export default initialData;
 ```

-Now, we will create a `reducer` that will be used to manage the state.
-Create a file named `tasks.tsx` in `src/reducers` with following content.
+Now, we will use this initial state in our `taskReducer`.
+Let's open `src/context/task/reducer` and update the initial state.

 ```tsx
 import { Reducer } from "react";